Thaeimos/aws-terraform/README.md

     - Cloudwatch log group.
     - Load balancer.
     - Auto-scalation group.
+        - Warm up instances included for rapid scale outs.
 - External endpoint of type "application" for exposing the 3 tier web stack.
 - Github pipelines to manage applications
     - Deploy on merge.
     - Pinned versions for external actions.
     - Use environments in GH:
         - We have different set of variables that, depending on the branch you are merging to, will have different values.
 Very useful when you wanna have a different set of credentials, for example, for your production and development environments.
+        - We can create the environment and the secrets using the [instructions provided](/utilities/github-repo-setup/).
 - Documentation